wallarm/product-documentation/docs/latest/admin-en/configure-cloud-node-synchronization-en.md

 ## Access rights to files needed for node operation

 The `wallarm-worker` and `nginx` services are usually automatically provided with the permission to read the content of the files needed for the cloud node operation, such as proton.db and custom ruleset file.
-However, if testing shows no access, to fix the problem, in this section, read the description of how the permissions are provided and how they can be configured manually.
+However, if testing shows no access, read the description below of how the permissions are provided and how they can be configured manually.

 The file access parameters are: